top of page

 The City, with the help of specialized consultants, is working on updating its General Plan.
 Every city and county in California must have a General Plan, which is a policy document that establishes a citywide vision and consistent direction for future development.
 It reflects community priorities and values, and includes supporting goals, policies, and implementation measures to achieve the community's vision.
 Typically, a General Plan is designed to address the issues facing the city for the next 20+ years.
 The State of California requires cities to addresses certain topics, called "Elements" in their General Plans.
 Glendale’s current General Plan includes the Elements listed below.
 Those that are required are marked with as asterisk (*).

-More information about each of the current General Plan Element can be found on the City of Glendale's General Plan websiteThe adopted goals and policies in each of these Elements provide the foundation upon which the City Council and Planning Commission will base their land use decisions.
+More information about each of the current General Plan Elements can be found on the City of Glendale's General Plan websiteThe adopted goals and policies in each of these Elements provide the foundation upon which the City Council and Planning Commission will base their land use decisions.
 Furthermore, all city plans, the zoning ordinance, and private development must be consistent with the diagrams and policies in the General Plan.
 Please note that the City is not updating all Elements at this time.
 Please see the General Plan Elements page for more information.

 Why is the City Updating the General Plan?